 Nobody's perfect, and this also applies to fruit and vegetables.
 Unfortunately, many kilos of food are disposed of every year just because they are “flawed”.
 Often, these perfectly edible treats do not even make it to the supermarket.
 At weekly markets, some stalls offer vegetables and fruit with "flaws" at lower prices.
 If you are cooking a vegetable soup or a freshly baked apple pie, then small brown spots, scratches or unconventional shapes are not really a problem.

-7. Using communities
+7. Use communities

 In almost every major city, there are organized food sharing communities that save food from being disposed of.
-Under platforms like Food Sharing, you can find suitable groups to share with in your area.
+Under platforms like Food Sharing, you can find suitable groups to share within your area.
 Not in the mood to cook and still want to save food?
 With the Too Good To Go app, you can take food to different restaurants, cafés and bistros — at low prices.